Client: Foodservice Distributor

 The issue was efficiency — or lack thereof.
 This food service distributor’s drivers were using several different apps to help them navigate traffic, where to go next, and figure out their most optimal routes.

-Aside from optimal route planning, they also had problems with storing and disseminating individual job information.
+However, aside from optimal route planning, they also had problems with storing and disseminating individual job information.
 Oftentimes, the drivers made after-hours deliveries, necessitating the restaurants giving drivers key codes to their buildings.
 Since there was no unified place to store this critical information, each driver would write it on a piece of paper in their truck.
-However, if that driver was no longer able to deliver that day, a replacement driver often didn’t know or have access the information they needed.
+If that driver was no longer able to deliver that day, a replacement driver often didn’t know or have access to the information they needed.

-With each driver using their own ad hoc solutions, the inefficiency problem continued to grow as time went on.
-What this food service distributor needed was to take all these different apps and disparate processes and consolidate them into one cohesive application.
+With each driver using several different ad hoc solutions, the inefficiency problem continued to grow.
+This food service distributor needed to take all these different apps and disparate processes and consolidate them into one cohesive application.

 The Approach